Rami Malek: 2015–present: Breakthrough and acclaim

 In December 2018, it was announced that Malek would produce and star in an eight-episode podcast called Blackout.
 Scott Conroy was the writer of the podcast, a thriller about a small-town radio DJ who must "fight to protect his family and community from a coordinated attack that destroys the power grid and upends modern civilization".
 The podcast debuted with two episodes on March 19, 2019, with six subsequent episodes premiering weekly.
 It won the 2020 Webby Award for Best Scripted Podcast (Fiction).
 Malek also voiced Chee-Chee the gorilla in Dolittle, starring Robert Downey Jr.; the film was produced in 2018 and released in January 2020.
 In May 2019, Malek joined the cast of the crime thriller The Little Things, opposite Denzel Washington and Jared Leto.
 The film was released on January 29, 2021.
 On April 25, 2019, Malek was cast as the main villain in the James Bond film No Time to Die; he plays the "supervillain" Lyutsifer Safin.
 Principal photography on the film began in April 2019 and wrapped that October.
 It had an initial release date of April 2020, but, due to COVID-19 related delays, was moved to October 2021.
 To support the release of the film, Malek hosted Saturday Night Live in October 2021.

-Malek is part of the all-star ensemble cast in David O. Russell's Amsterdam; the film was produced in early 2021 and was released in October 2022.
+Malek was part of the all-star ensemble cast in David O. Russell's Amsterdam; the film was produced in early 2021 and released in October 2022.
+In December 2021, it was announced that Malek was joining the cast of Christopher Nolan's Oppenheimer.
+In it he portrayed physicist David L. Hill.
+The film was released on July 21, 2023.

-Forthcoming projects

-In December 2021, Malek was announced as having joined the ensemble cast of Christopher Nolan's Oppenheimer.

-From 2018, Malek was developing a film for Universal Pictures with Mr. Robot creator Sam Esmail based on the memoir American Radical by Tamer Elnoury and Kevin Maurer; the story centers on an undercover Muslim FBI agent working for the agency post-9/11.
-Nazrin Choudhury was chosen to pen the screenplay.
-In April 2022, Esmail stated that the project was not going ahead, but that he and Malek were determined to collaborate on something else, and previously mentioned their talks about another movie project.
-During the press tour for Bohemian Rhapsody, Malek said he is working on a film, one he plans to write, produce, and direct himself on a small budget, since it is a story that he says "might get passed on by studios looking for something a bit more broad and commercial".
+In 2025, Malek starred in the thriller film The Amateur, as well as starring as U.S. Army psychiatrist Douglas Kelley in the historical drama Nuremberg.